itisopen/.github/README.md

-Many thanks to the outstanding contributors to the Cloud Posse contents.
+Many thanks to the outstanding contributors to the Cloud Posse upstream contents.
 We appreciate your hard work and dedication to building scalable enterprise grade solutions.
+Many thanks also to the contributors to the ITisOpen upstream contents.
+We appreciate your hard work and dedication to extending the work of Cloud Posse to other cloud providers.

 <a href="https://github.com/itisopen/.github/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=itisopen/.github&max=24" />